w3bb0/tf2-price-api-gui/README.md

 # tf2-price-api-gui<br />
 Easily add and remove items from your tf2-automatic bot<br />
+This proejct is still in development (stuff may be broke)

 How to get started:<br />
 1.first clone the repository<br />